 Cite Them Right Website

-Lots of help on the Cite Them Right Online website (you will need to enter your DCU username & password to access)
+There’s lots of help on the Cite Them Right website (you will need to enter your DCU username & password to access)

 LETS online tutorial

-Visit LETScite our online tutorial for information on avoiding plagiarism and how to cite and reference correctly using the Harvard and APA Styles
+Visit LETScite our online tutorial for information on avoiding plagiarism and how to cite and reference correctly.
+Try our quick individual courses on: